binary-banter/binary-banter.github.io/content/redstone-simulator.md

 When redstone wire is placed on a block, it provides weak power to that block as well as to all the blocks it faces.
 However, when wires connect to other wires, they lose 1 signal strength per block traveled.
 This means that after traversing 15 blocks, the signal strength of the wire will be completely depleted.

-{{ image(src="assets/redstone_wire.png", alt="Redstone wire *on* and *off*.", position="center", style="width: 60%;
+This can be seen in the image below on the left.
+The ways in which redstone can connect up and down is shown in image on the right.
+Note that transparent blocks such as glass allow connections upwards *but* not downwards.
+Also note that signals moving upwards are not blocked by transparent blocks.

+{{ image(src="assets/redstone_wire1.png", position="inline", style="width: 49%; border-radius: 8px;") }}
-border-radius: 8px;") }}
+{{ image(src="assets/redstone_wire2.png", position="inline", style="width: 49%; border-radius: 8px;") }}

 ## Solid Blocks

 Redstone signals can travel through regular solid blocks.
 It is important to note that solid blocks behave differently when they receive and emit weak and strong powered signals (see [table](#weak-and-strong-power)).
-For this reason we have split the Solid block into two different blocks: Solid (Weak) and Solid (Strong), that just happen to occupy the same space.
+For this reason we have split the solid block into two different blocks: Solid (Weak) and Solid (Strong), that just happen to occupy the same space.
-This distinction will also lead to an easier implementation later on when we start talking about *construction blocks*.
+This distinction will also lead to an easier implementation later on when we start talking about <emph>construction blocks</emph>.

+In the image below the different behaviours of solid blocks are presented.
+From left to right we see a block that receives weak power, a block that receives strong power and lastly a block that receives weak power.
+Note that in the left case the signal stays on because a repeater is used.

+{{ image(src="assets/solids.png", position="center", style="width: 80%; border-radius: 8px;") }}

 ## Redstone Blocks

 Redstone blocks are the simplest blocks to understand.
-They provide weak power to any block they touch (excluding solid blocks) with a constant signal strength of 15.
+They provide weak power to any block they touch (excluding solid blocks) with a signal strength of 15.

+In the image below, the behaviour of a redstone block is shown.
+It simply acts as a constant power source to all its surrounding blocks.

+{{ image(src="assets/redstone_block.png", position="center", style="width: 80%; border-radius: 8px;") }}

 ## Repeaters